About the XMPP Operators Channel

 How do I get channel membership?

-Finally, note that channel membership does not imply any kind of immunity from the rules, or endorsement of a user.
-Membership will be granted and revoked by channel moderators as they need, irrespective of whether a user is a server operator or not.
+Also, please note that channel membership does not imply any kind of immunity from the rules, or endorsement of a user.

 I want to discuss something that is considered off-topic in this channel, where can I go?